Mapping class group of manifolds which look like $3$-dimensional complete intersections: Group theoretic properties

 \subsection{Lower homology groups}

 In this subsection we compute the lower homology groups of $\m(M)$.
-The abelianization $\m(M)^{\mathrm{ab}}$ equals to $H_{1}(\m(M))$.
-When $g=0$ the group $\m(M)$ itself is an abelian group.
-So we assume $g \ge 1$.
-Notice that from the commuting relations of the generator of $\mathcal T(M)$ described in the previous subsection one also obtains the abelianization of $\T(M)$.
+The abelianization $(\m(M))^{\mathrm{ab}}$ equals to the first homology group $H_{1}(\m(M))$.
+When $r=0$ the group $\m(M)$ itself is an abelian group.
+So we assume $r \ge 1$.
+Notice that from the commuting relations of the generators of $\T(M)$ described in the previous subsection, one also obtains the abelianization of $\T(M)$.
 We summarize the results in the following proposition.
-Denote $H=H^{3}(M)$.
+Recall that $H=H^{3}(M;\mathbb Z)$.

 \begin{prop} When $M$ is spin